rafaelrezend/rafaelrezend.github.io/_posts/2013-09-22-improving-performance-with-stringbuilder.markdown

 String content = contentSB.toString();
 ```

-`StringBuilder` is mutable, so its value can be changed without new instantiation.
+`StringBuilder` is mutable, so it can be changed without new instantiation.
 That's it!!